anyuz/anyuzhangpuzzle/README.md

 Following the commands above, database is initialized without error message and nginx service is starting.
 However, access to localhost:8080 gives
 > This site can't be reached
 >
-That leads me to check docker-compose.yml since nginx is not deployed correction on 8080 port.
+That leads me to check docker-compose.yml

+I nginx is not deployed correction on 8080 port.
 >ports:
       - "80:8080"
->
-Checking the syntax manual of docker-compose tells me that the first port is for host and second is for container.
+since checking the syntax manual of docker-compose tells me that the first port is for host and second is for container.

 This is typo and the order should be flipped.
 Correcting the typo gives me
 > 502 Bad Gateway
 > nginx/1.13.5
 >